pfgithub/scpl/docs/actions/sendemail.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEmailAddressFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEmailAddressFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEmailAddressFieldParameter
 ---
 ### Text Input: Subject / subject (internally WFSendEmailActionSubject)
 **Placeholder**: optional
-**Default Value**: undefined
 **Allows Variables**: true